MohamedTZ/LA_Crime_Analysis/README.md

 - Which areas have the highest repeat concentration of high-risk crime profiles?
 (Which areas repeatedly experience the same high-risk combination of crime type, victim profile, and time period?)

 ### Intermediate
-- TOP 5 most common crimes
+- Top 5 most common crimes
 - Crimes by Period of the day: Breaking down by morning, afternoon, evening and night
 - Crimes by Area
 - Crimes by age group